imisiaina/CV/README.md

 #### Beth's Grammar School for Boys

 - A levels in Biology, Psychology and Economics

-#### St Columbas Catholic Boys School

-- 12 A* - C GCSE's including English Language, Maths, Statistics and Triple Science
 - Duke of Edinburgh Award (Bronze & Silver) – worked as part of a team to follow instructions and navigate through a set path.
 I was given the role of mapping the groups’ locations and figuring out where next to go.

 ## Hobbies

 - Gaming: I enjoy playing games and is a major reason for my passion in IT and technology
 - Music: I enjoy listening to music and have also taken part in a music concert as part of a group.
-- Drums: I had taken some lessons in playing the drums and enjoy teaching myself to become a better drummer
+- Drums: I had taken some lessons in playing the drums at a young age but since I have not played for a few years I have had to relearn and continue to self teach to improve
-- Guitar: I began to teach myself to play the guitar through Youtube and books and thoroughly enjoy playing.
+- Guitar: I began to teach myself to play the guitar through Youtube and books and hope to be able to play well enough to play all sorts of songs